RaeOfChey/Portfolio/README.md

 5. [Contact](#contact)

 ## Description
-This is my React portfolio showcasing my web development projects.
+This is my React portfolio showcasing my Web Development and Graphic Design projects.
 It includes sections for About Me, Portfolio, Contact, and Resume, using React Router for navigation.
 The portfolio is designed to be mobile-first, with a polished user interface and links to my deployed applications and GitHub repositories.

 ## Features
 - Visually engaging layout to showcase my design projects and achievements.
-- Clear sections for each project, including descriptions, tools used, and links to live demos or repositories.
+- Clear sections for each project, including descriptions, tools used, and links to live pages or repositories.
 - Contact information for inquiries and collaborations.
-- Links to my professional profiles, Graphic Design portfolio, and other work.
+- Links to my professional profiles, Graphic Design portfolio, resume, and other work.

 ## Usage
-To view my portfolio, simply navigate to the live website at [your-portfolio-link.com](#).
+To view my portfolio, simply navigate to the live website at [https://cheyenna-raelynn-portfolio.netlify.app/](#).

 Explore the various sections to see my design work, learn about my process, and discover how my skills can benefit your business goals.